Join our mailing list to get regular email updates and info on what we're up to!

-Heavy periods are common among teenagers – around 1 in 3 experience them.
+Heavy periods are common among teenagers – around 1 in 3 16-year-old girls experience heavy menstrual bleeding.
 Yet it’s still widely under-recognised.
 Many young people don’t realise that their periods are heavy or think it’s just something they have to “put up with”.
 This leaves many teenagers without support and with heavy periods impacting their wellbeing and education.

 Heavy menstrual bleeding (HMB) is the most common gynaecological reason teenagers are referred to secondary care.
 These referrals are likely just the tip of the iceberg with many being managed in primary care or not seeking help.